Woman Dies After Being Rescued From Flooded Basement In Englewood

 ENGLEWOOD, Colo.
-(CBS4) – A woman died early Wednesday morning after she had to be rescued after getting trapped in her flooded basement.
+(CBS4) – A 32-year-old woman died early Wednesday morning after she had to be rescued when she became trapped in a flooded basement.

-Police in Englewood say the storm that moved through Tuesday night produced rain that poured into the basement of the woman’s home.
+Police in Englewood say the storm that moved through Tuesday night produced rain that poured into the basement of the home Rachael Haber was in.
+She went to the home to feed a pet cat.
 Several other homes on the street also got flooded.

 Crews were able to make their way through part of the basement but when they got there the water was nearly at the ceiling.

-The woman was taken to the hospital but died a few hours later.
+Haber was taken to the hospital but died a few hours later.
+Police do not believe the cat survived.

 Rainfall also opened up a sinkhole in the nearby town of Sheridan and a driver’s car fell in on Tuesday night.